-Natália Leal is the content director at Agência Lupa, the first fact-checking news outlet in Brazil.
+Natália Leal is the chief executive officer at Agência Lupa, the first fact-checking news outlet in Brazil.
 She is a digital media innovator who is committed to bringing factual information to people across Brazil, including in places that are poorly served by trustworthy news media.
 An app she created to demonstrate the devastating toll of COVID-19 inspired The Washington Post’s own version.

 For her outstanding fact-checking during the pandemic, when rampant disinformation has spread through Brazil, Leal is a 2021 Knight International Journalism Award winner.
 The International Center for Journalists gives this award to outstanding journalists whose work has had tremendous impact.